membraneframework/membrane_tutorials/rtsp_to_hls/03_RunningDemo.md

 @rtp_port 20000
 ```

-The `@output_path` attribute defines storage directory for hls files and the `@rtp_port` defines on which port we will be expecting the rtp stream, once the RTSP connection is established.
+The `@output_path` attribute defines the storage directory for hls files and the `@rtp_port` defines on which port we will be expecting the rtp stream, once the RTSP connection is established.

 The `@rtsp_stream_url` attribute contains the address of the stream, which we will be converting.
 It is a sample stream prepared for the purpose of the demo.